michaelssavage/plantbassd/posts/takeovers/5_Roo-Honeychild.md

 Expect juke and footwork from these 10 picks.
 We can’t wait to see Roo back in action!

-Preview of tracks in our stories and link to playlist in bio 🌿
+Preview of tracks in our stories and link to playlist: [Plant Bass'd Picks.]("https://open.spotify.com/playlist/5skAgzUfGmZLwrOPNLnGVf?si=b744c3ef583c4c4e")

 @eggboy_design Comin at ya once again.